chris-schmitz/aem-launch-helper/Readme.md

 ![launch helper demo](readmeAttachments/aemhelperDemo.gif)

+## Special OS note

+Several of the functions use in this project call shell functions, specifically shell functions available in the Mac OS ecosystem.
+Because of this, the current version of aemhelper is a mac only tool.

+That said, we are open for pull requests so if you're a windows dev who wants to use this project please feel free to build windows equevalent features and send over a pull request.

+The `exec` calls within the project that limit it to mac only are found in:

+- `lib/FileSystemTools.js`
+    - `FileSystemTools.prototype.openJarFile`
+    - `FileSystemTools.prototype.killProcess`
+    - `FileSystemTools.prototype.destroyEnvironment`
+- `bin/aemhelper-start`
+    - In the generation function passed into `co` (the forward slash is *nix specific):

+            yield fst.openJarFile(`${targetPath}/aem-${program.environment}-*.jar`)

+- `bin/aemhelper-stop`
+    - The `exec` function called here is using a *nix specific command:

+            exec('ps x', appSettings.maxBuffer, (err, stdout, stderr) => {...

-## Installation
+## Installation and Initialization

-### Adding the jar file
+### Installation

+First, install this package by [downloading this package's zip file](https://github.com/chris-schmitz/aem-launch-helper/archive/master.zip) and unzipping it in whatever directory you'd like to set up your AEM instances in.

+Note that this tool will create a folder called `AEMEnvironments` directly next to itself and this folder will contain all of the environment instances you create.
+E.g.

+    AEMLaunchHelper/
+    AEMEnvironments/
+        author/
+        publish/

+### Initialization

-The AEM environment jar file isn't actually included in the project.
-If you're using this tool you should already have that file.
+The AEM environment .jar and license files aren't actually included in this tool.
+If you're using this tool you should already have those file.

-The jar file should be placed in the `assets/` folder at the root of this project and renamed to the following:

-    aem-environment-port.jar

-### Creating `config.js` file

-come back and fill this in
+To copy the .jar and license files into the tool's structure so they can be used in the various commands below, run the aemhelper command:

+    aemhelper init

+During this initialization process you will be asked for the paths of both the .jar file and the license file.
+At the moment the tool does not support path tab completion so it's a good idea to have those paths ready before running `aemhelper init`.

+The .jar and license file will be copied into the `AEMLaunchHelper/assets/` directory.

-### Add the `aemhelper` command to your path
+## Add the `aemhelper` command to your path

 To get access to the `aemhelper` command, you just need to run the `npm link` command.